- State & Regional Water Boards

 (916) 341-5300 (information)

 Please download Instructions for Filling Out the CWA Section 401 Water Quality Certification Application.
 This will explain how to fill out the 401 application and list additional materials to send in with the application.
 Most certification application processes are delayed by not having a complete application and necessary information.

-Fee Calculator* describes if additional
+Fee Calculator* describes required fee deposits and additional

-fees are needed and how they are calculated.
+fees and how they are calculated.